anshulgera17/devOps/Git_Learning.md

 ## COMMON GIT COMMANDS

--  Name some git commit message best practcies.
+-  Name some git commit message best practices.
 -  Why must you add files to the Git Index?
 -  What does the "git log" command do?
 -  What does the "git reflog" command do?